samanthapoth/CS-3980_MidtermProject/README.md

 To delete a team, click the trash can icon next ot the edit icon.
 This will permanently delete team from your app.

-Enjoy using the app to track which NCAA teams you follow!
+Enjoy using the app to track which NCAA teams you enjoy watching!